You know that bloated feeling, the pressure… the gurgling…

 Support the Probiotics

 Keeping your probiotics healthy means you can produce more vitamins and break down your food better.

 Something that makes beer can be good?
 Yes, barley contains beta-glucans that scientists are focusing on because of their wide range of possibilities.
 Various potential benefits include lowering cholesterol, reducing the risk of colon cancer, reducing bloating (yes, we know beer causes bloating), and have the possibilities of helping diabetes and heart disease.
-More research is needed, but barley is an easy and
+More research is needed, but barley is an easy and healthy whole grain.

 Good probiotic supplements will help reintroduce fresh probiotics into your system and help keep the gene pool diversified.
 Since probiotics only live one to three days, this is important to do.
 Acidobacteria and bifidobacterium are two of the most popular, but dozens of different species exist in our digestive system.
 Choosing a good supplement that has a range of probiotics will do you the best.